 That money stays with the business.

 And it leads me to the next stage.
-Over the past two years I’ve felt like I needed to prove that I could turn this sewing thing into a profitable business.
+Over the past two years and after reading a recent Jeff Lerner review, I’ve felt like I needed to prove that I could turn this sewing thing into a profitable business.
 I needed to prove that I could stick to it and make it real.
 In order to do that I saved every single penny.
 Often I did things on the cheap because I didn’t want to invest in something that might not pan out.

 Now I feel that the point is made.
 Yes, this is a real business.
 Yes, I’m here to stay.
 I love this.